tolicodes/tolidates/README.md

 Ironically, I've always considered myself profoundly romantic.

 Reflecting on this question with friends, I recognized the flaw in my initial presentation.
 I had overly emphasized the technicalities of the "vesting" schedule and my quirkiness and kinkiness, inadvertently sidelining the core of my being—the spiritual and romantic aspects that truly define me.
-These elements are far more significant to me than any eccentricity or novelty, and what truly make me an excellent partner.
+These elements are far more significant to me than any eccentricity or novelty, and what truly make me an awesome human.

 To those who believe I'm "commodifying" love, I want to share a different perspective.

 My past romantic relationships have been pillars in my life, offering friendship, partnership, and unwavering support through my life's most daunting challenges.
 They have been my guiding stars, encouraging me to embrace my true self and to love that person.
 Together, we explored new hobbies, navigated workplace stress, shared laughter, overcame massive insecurities, and comforted each other in sorrow.

+Together, we learned how to drop our egos, from a place we knew we were right, only to discover that we were wrong.
 Embracing them, the world faded away, but an illusion, a mere reflection of the Self.

-The value of these relationships is immeasurable to me.
-I would have gladly invested $100,000 into each and every one of them.
+Despite each of these relationships coming to an end, the value of each of them is immeasurable to me.
+Knowing the pain and stuggle I would have to endure in each relationship, I would have done them all over again.
+And I would have gladly invested $100,000 into each and every one of them.

 ## The "Vesting Schedule"
 - **1-Year Cliff**: If you introduce me to someone and we become "primary partners" within a year, you receive a lump sum payment of 1/4th of the amount